nithi-code/mlops-demo-scikit-learn-mlflow-airflow-docker/README.md

     * Uses the trained model to evaluate performance on test/validation data.
     * Outputs evaluation results in artifacts/evaluation.json.
+    * Reads metrics and optionally logs evaluation run to MLflow

+4. Key Points

+    * Every train.py run creates a new MLflow run with timestamped run names.
+    * Parameters, metrics, and the model artifact are logged.
+    * evaluate.py can optionally log metrics to MLflow as a separate evaluation run.
+    * Make sure your MLflow server (MLFLOW_TRACKING_URI) is running and accessible from the container.
+    * Every run is reproducible. dvc repro executes stages if inputs change
+    * MLflow runs are automatically linked because train.py logs artifacts and metrics.

     ## Steps to integrate DVC: